CiscoSE/realtime_file_dlp/README.md

 # Webex Real-time File DLP Example
 This is an example of how [Webex Real-time File DLP](https://developer.webex.com/docs/api/guides/webex-real-time-file-dlp-basics) can be used.
 The DLP allows to scan files posted to Webex Space before they are available for download.
 It's a great improvement, because traditional DLP is reactive, no matter if it's Webex, O365 or Google - file is first stored in the cloud service, then scanned by a DLP system and eventually removed.
+This opens a short window of opportunity to download the file.
 Real-time DLP removes this limitation and reduces the risk of data loss.

-This example checks the MIME type of the files and if it doesn't match regular a expression from **ALLOWED_MIME_TYPES_REGEX** variable, it's rejected.
+This example checks the MIME type of the files and if it doesn't match a regular expression from **ALLOWED_MIME_TYPES_REGEX** variable, it's rejected.
 In the example, only images are approved.
+Other more sophisticated methods including content scanning can be implemented.

 In order to gain access to users' content, the application needs to run with [Compliance](https://developer.webex.com/docs/compliance) Officer's permissions.
 It runs as an [Integration](https://developer.webex.com/docs/integrations) and implements [OAuth Grant Flow](https://developer.webex.com/blog/real-world-walkthrough-of-building-an-oauth-webex-integration) to securely receive OAuth tokens with just a limited scope that is needed for file scanning.

+## Requirements
+* [Webex Pro Pack](https://help.webex.com/en-US/article/np3c1rm/Pro-Pack-For-Control-Hub) is required to enable the real-time DLP
+* the DLP application has to listen on a URL accessible from public Internet
+* the DLP application creates a special, so called **org-wide** webhook, for **messages/created** type of events.
+The org-wide webhook is created using Compliance Officer's authorization and with **"ownedBy":"org"** parameter.

 ## How it works
 Following diagram describes how a file is posted and how an external DLP application can intercept its publication in a Space: